jekyll/jekyll/site/_posts/2012-07-01-migrations.md

 ### Wordpress export files

 If hpricot is not already installed, you will need to run `gem install hpricot`.
 Next, export your blog using the Wordpress export utility.
-Assuming that exported file is saved as `wordpress.xml`, here is the command you need to run:
+Assuming that the exported file is saved as `wordpress.xml`, here is the command you need to run:

 {% highlight bash %}